Technische Universität Wien

 |Room:||HB0414 (how to get there)|

 Robert Ganian is a postdoctoral researcher at TU Wien, Vienna, Austria, and a member of the Algorithms and Complexity Group.
-His main research interests include parameterized algorithms and complexity, model checking, and structural decompositions.
+His main research interests include parameterized algorithms and complexity, structural decompositions and constraint optimization.

 He received his Ph.D. in 2012, has published over 80 articles in scientific journals and conference proceedings, and has an Erdős Number of 2.